Reappointment / Non-Reappointment Guidelines

 Faculty holding fixed-length appointments, (Contract Type-= Fix) and all faculty with the rank of Lecturer or Instructor, are included in the First Year Reappointment Cycle (who have not yet achieved “just cause protection”)

-Is there a reapp’t format for faculty to follow?
+Is there a reappointment format for faculty to follow?

-Tenure/continuing contract eligible faculty with more then 3 years of service in a probationary appointment are encouraged to use a specifically developed format that they will eventually use for their application for tenure/continuing contract (PDF.
+Tenure/continuing contract eligible faculty with more than 3 years of service in a probationary appointment are encouraged to use a specifically developed format that they will eventually use for their application for tenure/continuing contract.

 Does prior credit affect the Reappointment cycle?